Information for high value residents about locating to Jersey

 Income Tax (Amendment No. 43) (Jersey) includes a provision which enables individuals who have been granted a 1(1)(k) consent under the Housing Law to apply to the Minister for Treasury and Resources to apply to have the tax treatment that was introduced in July 2011 (the 2011 rules) applicable to them.

-The applicant should make his application in writing detailing why the transfer of his tax treatment to the 2011 rules would benefit the island, in accordance with the requirements of the Income Tax legislation.
+The applicant should make their application in writing detailing why the transfer of their tax treatment to the 2011 rules would benefit the island, in accordance with the requirements of the Income Tax legislation.

 The Minister for Treasury and Resources, after consultation with the Chief Minister, may grant such an application provided the application of the July 2011 tax arrangements is justified on social or economic grounds, or both, and is in the best interest of the community.
 This guidance note refers to the economic benefit element of the test.